 Generally, no. On most workshops, especially one day workshops, I do not use my own camera at all unless the tuition requires it.
 I devote my full attention and time to the clients.
-The exception may be if the group size is very small due to low bookings and all the clients have had lots of help and are happy for me to make a few images while they are shooting.
-But, During this time they still come first and I will never put my own image making ahead of helping my clients.
-Sometimes clients actually ask to watch me work to learn from how I set up my kit, how I approach composition and so on.
 On longer tours spread over days, clients rarely want me to hover around them all the time.
 After a couple of days of intensive tuition they want to get on and practise what they have learned and are usually happy for me to make my own images, as long as I am happy to jump in and help them when they need it (and I always am).
 Rest assured, the customer comes first.

 I have been running photography workshops since 2005.
 I stopped counting when I taught my 1000th client.
 I have loyal clients who re-book with me many times (one has done over 20 workshops with me and many have done 5 or 10) My rebooking rate, I am proud to say, is over 90% and rising.
-I have run over 50 tours and one day workshops for Light and Land as of the Spring of 2017 too, making me one of their most prolific leaders.
+I have run over 100 tours and lost count of the one day workshops I have run.
+I have also run a huge amount of tours and one day workshops for Light and Land since 2012, making me one of their most prolific leaders.
 I am a highly experienced teacher and love sharing my knowledge and love of art and photography.

 Just that!
 I find a local cafe and you can choose what you like from the menu – from a slice of toast to the full english (and to be honest, most hungry photographers do go for the full english!)